jfriedly/my-lisp/README.rst

 Joel's Lisp
 ===========

-This repository is a C implementation of a Lisp, built by following the tutorial at `buildyourownlisp.com`_.
+This repository is a C implementation of a Lisp, built by loosely following the tutorial at `buildyourownlisp.com`_.
+I wrote this as a learning exercise; it's slow and buggy and not intended for production anywhere, ever.
+It is, however, Turing complete, and I've learned a lot about how programming languages are designed and implemented while writing this.

 Dependencies